 There are many exhibition rooms inside the museum, all lit up by natural daylight from the skylights.
 The outside gardens, however, are full of flowers and intricate sculptures.
 From the detailed walls to the story-telling mosaic floors, every inch of the museum holds appeal.

 Nyhavn is what you could call Copenhagen’s watering hole.
-The area consists of two main streets lining the harbor canal and is full of fun and energetic establishments.
+The area consists of two main streets lining the harbour canal and is full of fun and energetic establishments.

-The brightly colored buildings and lights reflected on the canals make for a picture-perfect way to end the first day of your Copenhagen trip!
+The brightly coloured buildings and lights reflected on the canals make for a picture-perfect way to end the first day of your Copenhagen trip!